NeuroTechX/ntx_slack_archive/introductions.md

  >we have a whole bunch of Grenoble people here :slightly_smiling_face: we should almost have a #_grenoble_ channel running by now

+11/7/2017 7:21 PM

+ **sydneyneurotechx** :

+ >Welcome prasanna.utsa!
+I'll be in Austin Texas for BodyHackingCon in February.
+If you happen to be around, let's meet!